Werner Blankenburg: Post-war life and death

 In April 1945, Blankenburg and Viktor Brack—together with others of Hitler's Chancellery—were evacuated from Berlin to Bavaria.
 After the end of World War II, Blankenburg hid under the name "Werner Bieleke" (his wife's maiden name) in the Wangen district of Stuttgart.
 He worked as a bank clerk in Ludwigsburg, and later on as representative for a textile company in Freudenstadt.
 On 19 February 1949, Blankenburg became engaged to a nurse.
 In spite of being wanted by the police from 1945 to his death, Blankenburg managed to live quietly, even keeping in contact with his parents in an old people's home in Ulm.
 He further kept in contact with former colleagues at the Aktion T4.
+Brack, on the other hand, was executed in 1948, after being convicted at the Doctors' Trial.

-Blankenburg died in Stuttgart-Wangen and is buried there under the name of Werner Bieleke.
+Blankenburg had been officially declared dead on 31 December 1945, upon request of his wife in 1956.
+On 28 November 1957 Blankenburg died in Stuttgart-Wangen and is buried there under the name of Werner Bieleke.
 At the funeral service numerous former members of the Aktion T4 were present, among others August Dietrich Allers and Erwin Lambert.
-Ironically Blankenburg had been officially declared dead on 31 December 1945, upon request of his wife in 1956.